 "Democracy is not just a means to an end.
 Democracy is a value in itself.
 And if we treasure that value, we need to provide a more democratic system for the centrepiece of our own political structure." - Robin Cook, 2005

-LCER is a network of Labour Party members and supporters seeking to persuade Labour to include in its manifesto a commitment to proportional representation.
+LCER is a network of Labour Party members and supporters campaigning for the Labour Party to support a more proportional voting system.

 We believe the current voting system ("First Past the Post") is unfair, outdated and not fit for purpose.
 We want to see FPTP replaced with a voting system in which everyone’s vote counts, seats are allocated broadly in proportion to the votes cast, and the link is maintained between MPs and their constituents.